brexhq/bazel-kotlin-vscode-extension/README.md

 ## Relevant Configuration options

-- `bazelKLS.enabled`: Whether to enable the language server.
+- `bazelKotlin.enabled`: Whether to enable the language server.
-- `bazelKLS.jvmOpts`: The JVM options to use when starting the language server.
+- `bazelKotlin.jvmOpts`: The JVM options to use when starting the language server.
-- `bazelKLS.buildFlags`: The bazel flags to be passed to the `bazel build` command during a sync.
+- `bazelKotlin.buildFlags`: The bazel flags to be passed to the `bazel build` command during a sync.
-- `bazelKLS.debugAdapter.enabled`: Whether to enable the debug adapter or not.
+- `bazelKotlin.debugAdapter.enabled`: Whether to enable the debug adapter or not.
-- `bazelKLS.lazyCompilation`: Whether to enable lazy/on-demand compilation.
+- `bazelKotlin.lazyCompilation`: Whether to enable lazy/on-demand compilation.